robynburger/LCuS_Naive/README.md

 ## Description of LCS

-LCS.py is a naive O(n^5) approach to solving the longest cubic subsequence (LCS) problem.
+LCuS.py is a naive O(n^5) approach to solving the longest cubic subsequence (LCuS) problem.

-For a string of characters, LCS.py identifies the longest subsequence repeated three distinct times.
+For a string of characters, LCuS.py identifies the longest subsequence repeated three distinct times.
 It finds the optimal breakpoints to seperate the string into three consecutive substrings, each containing an interation of the subsequence.
 It then returns these indices and three matrices, F, D, and E.